LBBO/stream-together/README.md

 in WSL.
 It needs to be executed via the shell (integrated shell is fine), but the Run tab won't do it.

 With everything set up, just visit a website with a video on it.
-Open the console and you'll find a session ID.
-Add it to the URL after a hash so the new URL now might look something like this:
+For most pages, the URL will be set automatically.
+If you see a long random string after a `#` in the URL, that is the case and you can skip the next step.
+Your URL should look somewhat like this:

 ```
 https://www.youtube.com/watch?v=dQw4w9WgXcQ#19b9cdee-961e-4d1d-b0e9-07fe6f35ca32
 ```

+If it doesn't, you'll have to open the console and you'll find a `sessionID` there.
+Copy it and manually add it to your URL after a `#`.
+Your URL should now somewhat resemble the URL above.

 This link can now be shared with your friends to watch the video together!

-The session ID is not added automatically, as it can cause some websites to break (such as Disney Plus, currently).
-I am working on a better solution!
+The session ID isn't always added automatically, as it can cause some websites to break (such as Disney Plus, currently).
+I am looking for a better solution but suggestions are always welcome!

 ## Run tests